azeldaniel/COMP2603-2021/README.md

 ## Week 1 (January 18th and 22nd)

-Inroduction to Java and the BlueJ editor.
+Introduction to Java and the BlueJ editor.